cojacoo/rootwater/README.md

 <hr>
 The documentation can be found at: http://rootwater.readthedocs.io
 <br>
 This toolbox is written as a Python module.
+If you use this package, please cite the research behind it:

+Jackisch, C., Knoblauch, S., Blume, T., Zehe, E. and Hassler, S.K. (in review): Estimates of tree root water uptake from soil moisture profile dynamics.
+Submitted to Biogeosciences.
+(DOI forthcoming)
 <br>